Education in England: Legally compulsory education

+Types of school

 A number of different terms and names exist for the various schools and stages a pupil may go through during the compulsory part of their education.
 Grammar schools are selective schools, admitting children from 11 years old onward; they are normally state-funded, though fee paying independent grammars do exist.
 Schools offering nursery (pre-school) education commonly accept pupils from age 3; however, some schools do accept pupils younger than this.

 State-funded schools

 Some 93% of children between the ages of 3 and 18 are in education in state-funded schools without charge (other than for activities such as swimming, cultural visits, theatre visits and field trips for which a voluntary payment can be requested, and limited charges at state-funded boarding schools).

-All schools are legally required to have a website where they must publish details of their governance, finance, curriculum intent and staff and pupil protection policies to comply with The School Information (England) (Amendment) Regulations 2012 and 2016.
-Ofsted monitors these.
+All schools are legally required to have a website where they must publish details of their governance, finance, curriculum intent and staff and pupil protection policies.

-Since 1998, there have been six main types of maintained (state-funded) school in England:
+Types of schools in England include: